husm/ng9-msgraph/README.md

 ### Step 3.3: Use the font in the angular project
 >1. import the `_font.scss` file in the main stylesheet of the angular application `style.scss`

+# Step 4: Add two simple component and set the route
+> We will create two simple components, and use route to navigate through these two components.
+>1.
+Create `Home` Component
+>2.
+Create `Profile` Component
+>3.
+Add the route config in `app-routing.module.ts`
+>4.
+Add route outlet in the app html template `app.component.html`, to navigate between the `Home` and `Profile` component.

 # References